Mercury auto insurance: Overall verdict

 Why did my Mercury car insurance rate go up?

-In general, car insurance rates go up when you get a speeding ticket, have an accident or file a claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
-You can file a claim online, by phone, or in writing..
-If you’ve moved to a new area where weather, traffic or crime patterns carry increased risk, this could translate to higher claims as well.
+Your Mercury rate may have gone up for several reasons, including a speeding ticket, an accident or drop in your credit.
+If you’ve moved to a new area where weather, traffic or crime patterns carry increased risk, this could translate to higher rates as well.

 If your personal driving record has remained unchanged, chances are Mercury’s prices have increased because of higher claims costs overall.